Innovating education: join techUK's new Digital Skills in Education Policy Group!

 It’s an issue for parents too, with one survey finding that 85% of parents think that digital skills should be taught in schools with the same level of importance as reading and writing, 75% think digital skills will have more practical use than subjects like history, and 61% say it would improve their children’s career prospects.
 Moreover, 76% think a proportion of the school budget should be ringfenced to ensure access to the latest technology.

-Digital skills that can be important for young people include things like basic computer skills, coding and programming, social media safety, cybersecurity awareness, and typing skills, as well as literacy in emerging technologies like AI.
+Digital skills that can be important for young people include things like basic and essential computer skills, coding and programming, social media safety, cybersecurity awareness, and typing skills, as well as literacy in emerging technologies like AI.

 The EU AI Act’s Article 4 places emphasis on AI literacy and education specifically, referring to people having the core competencies, knowledge and skills needed to live and thrive in a world that is AI-enabled.
 That means not just the ability to work with, on, or alongside AI technologies – by, for example, using effective prompts with LLMs – but also the ability to understand what AI is, and isn’t, and when you are experiencing or interacting with AI.